DataSF/housing-data-hub/policies/_posts/2014-07-20-assistance-for-homeowners.md

 ---
 layout: policy
-summary: "Homeowners can receive a variety of assistance including education, grants, and loans to help them be successful homeowners. "
+summary: "Homeowners can receive a variety of assistance including education, grants, and loans to help them be successful homeowners."
 published: true
 title: Education and Assistance for Homeowners
 data-category: "assistance-for-homeowners"